EffectRenan/CTF/web/Admin_Secrets/README.md

 Create a post, access it and see the source code:
 - ``<!-- Only the admin can see this -->``

-**Alert:** Every single post that you create you'll have 2 seconds to click on "Report to Admin" to exploit it (or edit the timeout).
+**Alert:** Every single post that you create, you'll have 2 seconds to click on "Report to Admin" to exploit it (or edit the timeout).

 Create a HTTP server to receive admin's content.
 Example: ``sudo python3 http.server 80``.